yuxi-TJU/CoChem-Agents/README.md

 ## TL;DR (project intent)

- - **Mission:** build an open, multi-tool ecosystem for chemistry & materials agents by unifying on Gemini CLI + MCP.
+ - **Mission:** build an open, multi-tool ecosystem for chemistry & materials agents by unifying on Codex + MCP.

  - **Why it matters:** agentic science needs interoperable tools, not more siloed agents.